gagankj/installing-frappe-drive/README.md

 A complete Guide to Install Frappe Drive in Ubuntu 22.04 LTS.

-All the commands mentioned here has to be run in terminal.
+All the commands mentioned here has to be RUN IN TERMINAL.

 ### First of all , run these commands in first before installing the drive
     sudo apt update